karls/gocardless-clj/README.md

 ## Internal API notes

-In order to provide a nice and consitent API externally, some compromises had to be made internally in terms of clarity of the code.
+In order to provide a nice and consistent API externally, some compromises had to be made internally in terms of clarity of the code.

 The first function that's worth investigating it `(make-account)` located in